unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/01_secure/02_runtime-permissions.md

 An API's **Overview** page contains rich documentation for consumers of the API, including **Endpoints**, **Resources**, and **Representations**.

-In combination with opening your API to *anyone*, you might want to make a part of your API's **Overview** publicly accessible, even to users that don't have an APISpark account.
+In combination with opening your API to *anyone*, you might want to make a part of your API's **Overview** publicly accessible, even to users that do not have an APISpark account.

 To see how to make your API public, please visit the [Documentation page](technical-resources/apispark/guide/publish/publish/documentation "Documentation").